 Recovery from sciatica depends on its seriousness, and most people heal without problems.
-When the nerve damage has an underlying cause, you should immediately consult a sciatica specialist to stop it from getting worse.
+Early intervention is the best way to prevent long term problems.

-On the first days, you should rest, you can stretch, and walking helps to recover from sciatica, also exercises that strengthen the lower back and the hamstrings.
-Walking for twenty or thirty minutes each day can help you regain the muscle strength needed to relieve pressure on the pinched nerve.
+Rest, stretching, and walking helps to recover from sciatica.
+As the pain subsides you may begin exercises that strengthen the lower back and the hamstrings.
+Walking for twenty or thirty minutes each day can help you regain the muscle strength lost from bedrest.

-Bad posture and spending a lot of time in a chair is one of the causes of sciatica, so yes, sitting for many hours can pinch the sciatic nerve and result in sciatica.
-Sciatica is often unilateral but can also be bilateral and involve the buttocks, posterior thigh, and hamstring pain.
+Bad posture and spending a lot of time in a chair is one of the causes of sciatica.
+So yes, sitting for many hours can pinch the sciatic nerve and result in sciatica.
+Sciatica is often unilateral but can also be bilateral and involve the buttocks, posterior thigh, and hamstring.

-Are you looking for the best position to sleep while enduring the pain?
-Sleeping on your side is the best way for sciatic patients to sleep because it releases the body’s pressure on the nerve.
+Sleeping on your side is the best way for sciatic patients to sleep because it can release some of the pressure on the nerve.
 You can also place a pillow between your thighs or sleep on your back while raising your knees.

-While suffering from sciatic pain, you should not run, lift, or pick up heavy objects, nor should you spend much time in a chair or drive long distances.
+You should not run, lift, or pick up heavy objects, nor should you spend much time in a chair or drive long distances if you suffer from sciatica.
 Try to relax, rest, put on cold packs, and then heat and wait while the pain passes.

 Treatment for sciatica is typically covered by health insurance.
 Each health insurance is different and has specific coverage.
 Our office will assist you in contacting your insurance provider to find out about your health coverage.